Charles Hargens: Later life and work

 Hargens studied art at the Pennsylvania Academy of the Fine Arts.
 When he first arrived the first instructor he met was Daniel Garber.
 Barber recognized the talent Hargens showed.
 He invited Hargens, as was his custom with students, to come to his home in Lumberville to paint with him on the weekends.

 Charles Hargens was the recipient of the Cresson Scholoarship to study in Paris.
 While in Paris he enrolled in the Carolossi and Julian Academy.
 He traveled Europe visiting the great museums.

 After he returned to the United States he settled in Philadelphia and his career started to take off.
 Artists and publishers would specifically request him because of his attention to detail.
 He worked on book jackets, magazine illustrations and advertisements for the likes of Stetson Hat Company and Coca-Cola.
 Some of the magazines that he did illustrations for were The Saturday Evening Post, Collier's, McClure's, Liberty, Gentleman's Quarterly, Boys Life.
 In addition he designed posters for 10 years for the National Multiple Sclerosis Society.
 He distinguished himself with his western illustrations that painstakingly detailed life in the west.
 He was a stickler for accuracy and detail in his painting and drawing.
 His studio is filled with volumes of books he used to research his subjects and reference photos he took in order to get the level of detail and accuracy he desired in his work.

 In 1917 he married Marjorie Garman, a fashion illustrator for ladies magazines.
 They had a son, Charles William Hargens, III.
 In 1940 they moved to Carversville, Solebury Township, Bucks County, Pennsylvania.
 They would commute to Philadelphia each day to their respective studios.
 Each summer the Hargens family traveled back to South Dakota, where he painted and photographed the "west" as he saw it.
 After a few years Charles Hargens set up his studio in Carversville and stopped the daily commute.

 In 1941 he donated some of the first pieces of art to the Friends of the Middle Border, Inc. who later became the Dakota Discovery Museum.
 Some of the pieces he donated were Snowy Evening at Buffalo Gap, The Woodcutters, and The Plowman.
 When he died in 1997 his family honored his wish that his Carversville art studio, and many of his Western works, be donated to the Dakota Discovery Museum where it can be seen today.

-His signature changed throughout his career which can be see at The Dakota Discovery Museum in Mitchell, South Dakota with one of his more memorable form of his signature containing a highly stylized 'g'.
+His signature changed throughout his career which can be seen at The Dakota Discovery Museum in Mitchell, South Dakota with one of his more memorable form of his signature containing a highly stylized 'g'.

 He was recruited in 1947 to act as scoutmaster to Troop 64, a scout troop in Carversville, which he participated in until 1980.